tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 last-modified: 2020-06-27
 ---

-Earlier in the course, you might have followed the tutorial for [Create an OpenAPI specification document using Stoplight Studio's visual editor](pubapis_openapis_quickstart_stoplight.html), which uses Stoplight Studio.
+Earlier in the course, you might have followed the tutorial for [Getting started tutorial: Using Stoplight Studio to create an OpenAPI specification document](pubapis_openapis_quickstart_stoplight.html), which uses Stoplight Studio.
 As a GUI editor for creating an OpenAPI, Stoplight Studio simplifies the authoring of a highly technical syntax that is often challenging to make valid.
 Now let's dive a bit deeper into the offerings and philosophy of Stoplight.

 {% include random_ad4.html %}